Generic Name: conjugated estrogens (synthetic a) (CON-ju-gate-ed ESS-tro-jenz)

 - you are pregnant or suspect you may be pregnant

-- you have known, suspected, or a history of breast cancer (unless directed by your doctor) or other cancers that are estrogen-dependent
+- you have known or suspected breast cancer or a history of breast cancer

 - you have abnormal vaginal bleeding of unknown cause

-- you have recently (within the last year) had a stroke or heart attack
+- you have ever had a stroke or heart attack

 Contact your doctor or health care provider right away if any of these apply to you.